 To qualify for the HARP 2.0 program borrowers must be current on their mortgage and cannot have any missed or late mortgage payments within the six months prior to applying for the loan and no more than one late payment in the past twelve months.
 In some cases, borrowers looking to refinance their mortgage may be under financial hardship and struggling to make their monthly payments.
 These borrowers may not be eligible for the program due to a delinquent mortgage or late payments.

 The program limits the size of loan you can obtain through the program.
-HARP 2.0 uses the conforming loan limit, which ranges from $484,350 to $726,525 in the contiguous United States for a single unit property.
-In Alaska and Hawaii the conforming loan limit is $726,525 for a single unit property.
+HARP 2.0 uses the conforming loan limit, which puts a cap on your mortgage amount.
 People who live in more expensive areas of the country may find that the HARP loan limits restrict their refinancing options.

-The HARP 2.0 program is provided by traditional lenders such as banks, mortgage banks, mortgage brokers and credit unions.
-Even if your current lender offers HARP 2.0 you are not obligated to work with that lender when you refinance and you should shop mortgages to find the loan with the best terms.
+Refinance assistance programs are provided by traditional lenders such as banks, mortgage banks, mortgage brokers and credit unions.
+Even if your current lender offers these programs you are not obligated to work with that lender when you refinance and you should shop mortgages to find the loan with the best terms.
 Comparing rates from multiple lenders is the best way to save money on your mortgage.
 Use our rate table to review updated interest rates and fees for lenders in your area.